ethersphere/swarm-guide/contents/architecture.rst

 Hive is the logistic manager of the swarm.
 It uses a generic kademlia nodetable to find best peer list for any target.
 This is used by the netstore to search for content in the swarm.
 When the node receives peer suggestions (bzz protocol peersMsgData exchange), the hive relays the peer addresses obtained from the message to the Kademlia table for db storage and filtering.
-Hive also manages connections and disconnections that allows for bootstapping as well as keeping the routing table uptodate.
+Hive also manages connections and disconnections that allows for bootstapping as well as keeping the routing table up-to-date.
 When the p2p server connects with a node capable of bzz protocol, the hive registers the node in the kademlia table and sends a :dfn:`self lookup`.
 A self lookup is basically just a retrieve request with intended target corresponding to the node's base address.
 The receiving node does not record self lookups as a request or forward it, just reply with peers.
 This can be improved by simply automatically sending all relevant peers to a connected peer at the time they become known.
 All peers sent to the connected node are cached so that no repeat sends happen during the session.